113-GittiGidiyor-Java-Spring-Bootcamp/fifth-homework-rhancav/README.md

 ## Validaton
 Fields are validated through DTO couples of base entity classes which are located under DTO package.
 Validation errors are also handeled by the global exception handler class.

-JAVADOCS are available for further understanding.
+## Tests
+Tests are available under /test package.
+For now, only the controller and service layers are covered.
+To be increased in coverage soon.

+For further understanding please refer to JAVADOCS.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.